 A private foundation is an organization that gets its funds from a single source family or donor, and typically gives money to other charitable organizations.
 The foundation must pay taxes on its investment income (currently 1.39%), and must pay out 5% of their assets every year.
 For these two reasons, a foundation seems like a poor method for an individual to save their money for the long-term.
 1.39% is a high tax, and required donations of 5% really hamper one’s ability to save for the long term.

-If you end up going with a brokerage account, which I think makes the most sense, you have a few different options, summarized in the table below.
+If you end up going with a brokerage account, which I think makes the most sense, you have a few different options.

-There are, of course, many other options for a brokerage, but these are the ones that make the most sense to me.
-M1 and Interactive Brokers (IBKR) are unique in that they allow relatively cheap borrowing; I put Fidelity here because it’s very well-liked among people that use it, but it’s probably comparable to most other big brokers in the US It’s also worth noting that the margin fees quoted will change as interest rates change, and as I’m writing this in March 2022, it looks like rates will be going up.
+M1 and Interactive Brokers (IBKR) are unique in that they allow relatively cheap borrowing; Fidelity and Schwab are very well-liked among people that use them.
+It's also worth noting that the margin fees quoted will change as interest rates change, and as I'm writing this in March 2022, it looks like rates will be going up.

 The big advantage to M1 Finance is its "pie" feature which lets you automatically handle rebalancing.
 For example, if you wanted to have your portfolio of 70% SCV and 30% US stocks, then whenever you transfer money into the account, it automatically splits up your money to meet your desired allocation targets.
 It accounts for how your indexes are doing at the moment of transfer, meaning every time you add funds you're rebalancing to exactly where you want to be.
 It also lets you buy fractional shares this way.
 You can see how it works on M1's website.

 I personally love this service, and I use it for my save-to-give portfolio.
+(EDIT, February 2023: I switched to using Schwab a while ago, for the better user interface and customer service.)
 The biggest drawback is the $100 outgoing transfer fee, which would apply to any donation of stocks to charities.
-I actually didn’t know about this when initially setting up my M1 account.
-I personally think that this will not be too bad for me, as I don’t anticipate making many small donations out of this account.
-Further, I can see myself instead simply selling stocks to transfer cash to causes that aren’t 501(c)(3) organizations.
+I actually didn't know about this when initially setting up my M1 account.
+I personally think that this will not be too bad for me, as I don't anticipate making many small donations out of this account.
+Further, I can see myself instead simply selling stocks to transfer cash to causes that aren't 501(c)(3) organizations.

 Hopefully this post has helped explain some of the core ideas behind saving-to-give, and how to go about implementing it yourself.
-If you think I got something terribly wrong, let me know via my contact form.
+If you think I got something terribly wrong, let me know via the comments below.
 Or, see other discussion of this post on The EA Forum.
-To get an email about once a month summarizing my blog posts for the month, subscribe here.
+To get an email about once a month summarizing my blog posts for the month, subscribe below.